 Ph.D./Dr. rer. nat.

-My doctorate was jointly awarded by Temple University and the Bergische Universität Wuppertal for my thesis A New Block Krylov Subspace Framework with Applications to Functions of Matrices Acting on Multiple Vectors.
+My doctorate was jointly awarded in 2018 by Temple University and the Bergische Universität Wuppertal for my thesis A New Block Krylov Subspace Framework with Applications to Functions of Matrices Acting on Multiple Vectors.
 I was supervised by Daniel B. Szyld and Andreas Frommer.

 Do you know what endometriosis is?
 Visit the inner matrix to learn more.